samuelzerozero/notes/README.md

 No. Those will be lost only if the container is removed (i.e. -rm)

 #### How much size is used when creating a container from an image?
 It depends.
-To optimize container boot time, copy-on-write is used instead of regular copy.
+For each layer uses a copy-on-write is used instead of regular copy.
+If the container tryies to write into some layer, a new one will be copied and the write will end up there.
+The most efficient container is the one that minimise that.

+#### How to minimise the copy-on-write?
+1. tmp directory with no persistance using tmpfs
+'''
+docker run --tmpfs /tmp -d java-img
+'''
+2. Create a thin layer with only the creation of that empty directory (?)
+3. Mount a durable volume
+'''
+docker run -v tmp-files:/tmp -d java-img
+'''